-Most of my collage work is able to be grouped into a few major themes but I rarely attempt to create an actual coherent series of works.
-Having created the "Just Sit" piece however, I realized this was not only a topic that appealed deeply to me but I had more ideas relating to it than I could fit in one collage piece.
+Most of my collage work is able to be grouped into a few major themes but this was the first topic that inspired me to work in a series rather than an individual piece.
+Having created the "Just Sit" piece, I realized this was not only a topic that appealed deeply to me but I had more ideas relating to it than I could fit in one collage piece.
 Thus, my first true collage series has slowly come into being.

 It's difficult to say precisely what inspired it but a large part of it has been the recent change of environment to Southern California.
 Particularly in San Diego which has one of the higher homeless populations of the United States, there is a fascinating and difficult dichotomy regarding the Zen lifestyle.
 I have never before experienced a place where the components of what is typically connected with "zen" are so prolific from bodywork to energy paraphernalia to mindfulness work of yoga or meditation.
 Yet beside the overpriced, high end yoga studio is sleeping a person who lacks the basic necessities of food and shelter.